QuickBlox/q-municate-android/README.md

 # Q-municate
-Q-municate is an open source code of a chat application with a wide range of communication features included (such as messaging, file transfer, push notifications, audio/video calls). http://q-municate.com/
+Q-municate is a code of a chat application with a wide range of communication features included (such as messaging, file transfer, push notifications, audio/video calls). http://q-municate.com/

 We are happy to offer you a chat application out of the box.
 You can customize this application to on your needs (with attribution as stated in the license).
 QuickBlox is used for the backend http://quickblox.com